The Growcer CEO Corey Ellis says to High North News that the company has grown significantly since winning the award two years ago.

 Hydroponics is a method for growing crops without soil, instead using water rich in mineral nutrients.
 In Arctic areas without fertile soil, this technology can provide much needed food security.

 "We have built a strong foundation by developing a market in Canada, and we are in a much better position now than we were two years ago.
-We now have more capacity to explore more of the Arctic market."
+We now have more capacity to explore more of the Arctic market", Ellis says.

 Has Covid-19 affected your project?

 "I think the pandemic has made more people realize how fragile our food supply is.
 We are offering a solution to help people grow their own food and not having to rely on these large multinational supply chains.
-More than ever, it is ringing true to people that an approach that is more reliable and sustainable in the long run is important."
+More than ever, it is ringing true to people that an approach that is more reliable and sustainable in the long run is important", he says and continues:

 "Our business has been largely spared of the economic downturn caused by the virus.
 However, we are still in the manufacturing business, and there have been some challenges to get enough supplies and to keep personnel on the floor building the greenhouses.
 So there have been some challenges, but nothing too severe that we could not manage.
 And we are very thankful for that."